 - South Korea – 1,000 places

 The effect of the cap on potential applicants varies depending on the applicant’s country of nationality.
-Australia, New Zealand and Canada have large allocations which are never filled: for example, around 9,000 – 10,000 Youth Mobility visas are issued to Australians every year, well below the 30,000 quota.
+Australia, New Zealand and Canada have large allocations which are never filled.
+For example, even pre-pandemic around 9,000 – 10,000 Youth Mobility visas were issued to Australians every year, well below the 30,000 quota.

 By contrast, the Home Office operates a lottery for applicants from Japan, Taiwan, Hong Kong and South Korea.
 Applicants register their interest by email and the Home Office distributes “invitations to apply” at random.

 There will also be a lottery for Indian citizens, not yet open at time of writing.